Meet Your Neighbor: Beware of 2020 census job scams

 Tonight

-53°F Showers and a possible thunderstorm during the evening will give way to cloudy skies after midnight.
-Low near 50F.
-Winds NW at 10 to 15 mph.
-Chance of rain 80%.
+38°F Some clouds this evening will give way to mainly clear skies overnight.
+Low 37F.
+Winds NNE at 10 to 15 mph.

 - Wind